Unexpected Items. A book of 12 fun and challenging alto saxophone solos ranging in difficulty from grades 5 to 8.

 Here in these video clips Ben is playing with the Hot Orange Big Band:

-If you can't spot Ben by his instruments or QPR shirt, his tendency to go barefoot more often than not and certainly more often than most is a bit of a giveaway.
+If you can't spot Ben by his instruments or QPR shirt, his bare feet are a bit of a giveaway.
 Yes he's a bit weird like that, but harmless.
 Honest!